Clarify Confused Nodes via Separated Learning: Conclusions and Outlook

-First, we compare NCGCN with spatial domain methods, as they both essentially optimize message passing by rewiring, gating mechanisms or label propagation and so on.
-These methods include the classical methods such as GCN, as well as SOTA methods tail-made for heterophily problem, such as GBK and HOG.
-Besides, we also use the spectral domain method GPRGNN and local spectral domain methods FAGCN and ACM-GCN, because their effectiveness in solving the heterophily problem is widely validated and their codes are easy to follow.
+Firstly, we compare NCGCN with spatial methods that optimize message passing through rewiring, gating mechanisms, label propagation, and other techniques.
+These methods encompass classical approaches like GAT as well as SOTA methods tailor-made for addressing the heterophily problem, such as GBKSage and HOG.
+Additionally, we also compare our approach with the spectral method GPRGNN and local spectral methods FAGCN and ACM-GCN in solving the heterophily problem due to their widely validated effectiveness and code accessibility.

-As for ACM+ (using layer normalization) and ACM++ (using residual and adjacency matrix), we believe that these generic tricks do not reflect the capability of the model itself, while the technique of adding adjacency matrices suffers from data leakage.
-For the sake of brevity, we choose ACM-GCN as our baseline.
+As for ACM+ (using layer normalization) and ACM++ (using residual and adjacency matrix), we believe that these generic tricks fail to truly showcase the model's inherent capabilities, while incorporating adjacency matrices suffers from potential data leakage.
+For conciseness, we select ACM-GCN as our baseline approach.
 The reason for choosing GloGNN instead of GloGNN++ is the same.

 Similar to NCGCN, UDGNN also proposes a framework based on separating nodes.
-However, their code is not open source and the method seems to be complex, making it difficult to reproduce.
-The results reported in his original paper use different splitting for different datasets and are therefore also difficult to compare directly.
+However, the lack of open-source code and the complexity of this method hinder its reproducibility.
+Moreover, direct comparison with reported results is challenging due to different splitting strategies employed across datasets in the original paper.